 - Primary syphilis

-Penile yeast infections are among the common causes of balanoposthitis.
-They are caused by candida, which is a type of fungus which is found in small quantities in the human body.
-There are noninfectious conditions which will increase the risk of balanoposthitis.
-These conditions will include:
+Penile yeast infection is among the common causes of balanoposthitis.
+It is caused by candida which is a type of fungus found in small quantities in the human body.

 - Tight foreskin